zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 algorithm, and MAXITER is the maximum number of iterations to run in case you do not reach the EPS convergence threshold.

 Note that if you get "inf" errors, then lower the step size $\eta$.
+Also, choose MAXITER and EPS values that result in the weight vector that is similar to the closed-form solution.

 * For part2, the script will be run as **Assign4-kernel.py FILENAME ALPHA SPREAD**.
 Here SPREAD is the $\sigma^2$ spread parameter for the Gaussian